redis/redis/src/modules/TYPES.md

 the same type can evolve in the future and provide a different and more efficient or updated serialization format for RDB files.

-So the 64 bit prefix stored after each module value is like the following:
+So the 64 bit prefix stored before each module value is like the following:

     6|6|6|6|6|6|6|6|6|10